ctsit/redcap_external_module_development_guide/docs/guide_for_admins_and_devs.md

 Code that was only supposed to be applied to a few projects presented further challenges.
 The methods for managing a per-project deployment were in the hands of the developer or system admin instead of the REDCap Admin.

-When hooks worked right, they work great, but a PHP error in a hook or plugin can be unforgiving.
+When hooks worked right, they worked great, but a PHP error in a hook or plugin could be unforgiving.
 With _PHP errors_ configuration option turned off, a production system displays nothing but an empty white screen if the code contains a PHP syntax error.
 A buggy plugin could be toxic to a REDCap system.
 Reverting the code of a buggy plugin or hook was as tedious as the deployment.

 Neither hooks nor plugins were well-labeled.
 There was no way for your REDCap system to tell you which extensions were deployed much less which _versions_ of those extensions were deployed.
 A particular bit of custom code might present its name or its version number clearly, but there was no convention where to present that information or system to present it.